Do I have a personal injury case if I was injured by a dog bite?

 What is the Statute of Limitations on Dog Bites in Minnesota?

-How can a dog owner defend themself if their dog bites someone?
+How can a dog owner defend themselves if their dog bites someone?

 If a Woodbury dog owner find themselves in a situation where their dog bit someone, the two circumstances that may protect them from a dog bite lawsuit are: